Creating Tools

 schema

-The XML that the LLM has sent, is parsed and sent to the actions
+The function call that the LLM has sent, is parsed and sent to the args

 schema = {